 The role of the Master Plan Implementation Committee is to serve as a facilitator and coordinator of the implementation process and to advocate for the implementation of the plan’s recommendations.
 In addition, the Committee will assist the Planning Board with any amendments that may be needed to either the Master Plan document or to the Implementation Table over time, as conditions change and unforeseen circumstances arise.

 This final section of the Master Plan contains a multiple-page table outlining the specific recommendations contained in each chapter of the document.
 These recommendations are intended to advance the goals, policies and actions articulated throughout the document.
 For each specific recommendation, the primary responsibility for implementation is identified.
-Most often the primary responsibility rests with the Board of Selectmen, Town Administrator, Planning Board, Conservation Commission, Zoning Board of Appeals, Community Preservation Committee, Recreation Commission, or the Historical Commission.
+Most often the primary responsibility rests with the Select Board, Town Manager, Planning Board, Conservation Commission, Zoning Board of Appeals, Community Preservation Committee, Recreation Commission, or the Historical Commission.
 It is important to note that many town departments, boards, committees and commissions will play a supportive role in implementing and advancing the recommendations.

 The Master Plan’s implementation table provides a suggested timeframe for the implementation of the various recommendations over the next decade.
 Four timeframes have been considered, based on the priority and urgency of the recommendation, the resources available, and the time required to advance the recommendation.
 The implementation of some recommendations may be ongoing, while others may be implemented on a short-term (1-3 years), intermediate (4-6 years) or long-term basis (7 years or more).

 The Committee membership shall include a representative of the following entities:

 - Planning Board

 - Council on Aging

 Town Buildings Master Plan 2013-14